juandemarr/Mandopedia/README.md

 ## Usage

-To install: composer install
+To install: composer install, yarn install

-To compile the Sass: npm run watch
+To compile the Sass on the public folder: npm run watch | yarn watch

 To run the server on local: symfony server:start